davidicus/atxvegan/src/drafts/buffalo-chikn-sandwich.md

 ---
-title: Migrating your Webpack config to Webpack V2
+title: Buffalo Chik'n Sandwich
 description: Right when you were starting to feel good about your Webpack config file Webpack V2 was released and rained on your parade.
+Staying on the bleeding edge can get tiresome for as soon as you update Webpack and try to compile you get an error.
+The good news?
 author: "@Dave_Conner"
-tags: [javascript, pwa]
+tags: [american, dinner]
-date: March 10, 2017
+date: March 8, 2017
+comments: true
 ---

+#Webpack v.2

 ## resources: